-Depending on the room, I may need a wireless microphone (preferably a lapel mic); you also might want to consider having a microphone for participants during question-and-answer time.
+Depending on the size of the room, I may need a wireless microphone (preferably a lapel mic); you also might want to consider having a microphone or two for participants during question-and-answer time.
 Depending on the workshop, we may need computers, Internet access, and power strips for your participants.

 Recording My Presentations

 Webinars and Other Presentations

 Sometimes I’m unavailable to come present on your home turf.
 If this is the case, I often am available to do a live, 30- to 90-minute webinar to your group.
 I’m also open to other creative digital presentation possibilities!
 You will need a computer with Internet access, a computer projector, and computer speakers sufficiently loud enough to reach the back row of your audience.

 I stand behind my work.
 Folks typically are extremely pleased with my visits, but if you ever have any concerns, let me know and we’ll work it out to your satisfaction.
 I promise.
 Also, let me know if you ever want to talk with other organizations with which I’ve worked.